snowie-swe/chkp-api-playground/README.md

 # chkp-api-playground
-Check Point API workshop playground area, allowing engineers to get hands on experience on the Check Point management API and the intergrtion with Terraform and Ansible
+Check Point API workshop playground area, allowing engineers to get hands-on experience on the Check Point management API and the intergrtion with Terraform and Ansible

 ## To get started: